mathiasertl/django-hashers-passlib/README.md

     <algorithm>$<content>

-... where "&ltlalgorithm&gt;" is the identifier used to select what hasher class should handle the hash.
+... where "&lt;algorithm&gt;" is the identifier used to select what hasher class should handle the hash.
 The only difference to the Modular Crypt Format is that it misses the leading `$` sign.
 Note that the `$` in the middle is a mandatory delimiter.